THE HISTORY OF BOREHAM WOOD FOOTBALL CLUB

 We played on Meadow Road for one season before moving to Eldon Avenue behind the pre-fabs that were there then.
 The ground being the property of British National Film Studios adjacent to grazing land owned by Lears Farm which we knew as the backfields.
 It was also used as film set land for films being made at the Rock Studios and later the Douglas Fairbanks Studio, then ATV and later as still today the BBC.

 The land was owned by Lady Yule who lived in Brickett Wood.
-The rent was agreed at two shillings per week (10p) witharticle1pic2 permission for a “temporary hut” for dressing rooms.
+The rent was agreed at two shillings per week (10p) with permission for a “temporary hut” for dressing rooms.
 The agreement was that we were on one years notice (but we kept that quiet) we were there for the next fifteen years and only the first years rental cheque for five pounds four shillings was presented by the studio.

 In 1955 the land was sold to Associated Broadcasting Ltd who wrote to the club reminding the club that we were on one years notice and upped the rent fee to five pounds five shillings per annum.
 We contacted them and agreed to the conditions (we had no other option).
 In June 1955 we started negotiations with the Elstree Rural District Council re the possibilities of moving to Meadow Road playing fields on the area that had been grazing land and had been turned into a tip around 1950.